ansys/pyfluent/doc/source/getting_started/index.rst

 .. code::

-   python -m pip install --extra-index-url http://conanreader:conanreader@canartifactory.ansys.com:8080/artifactory/api/pypi/pypi/simple --trusted-host canartifactory.ansys.com ansys-fluent-solver
+   python -m pip install --extra-index-url http://conanreader:conanreader@canartifactory.ansys.com:8080/artifactory/api/pypi/pypi/simple --trusted-host canartifactory.ansys.com ansys-fluent-core

 This will allow you to install the PyFluent ``ansys-fluent-core`` module and modify it locally and have the changes reflected in your setup